 ‘Crystal clear’ drinkers will not adhere to social distancing rules

-A major easing of lockdown measures in England saw pubs, restaurants, hairdressers and cinemas opening their doors again.
+Police forces reported few arrests after pubs reopened in England for the first time since lockdown amid a warning from a senior officer that it was “crystal clear” drinkers could not sick to social distancing.

-Drunk people are unable to properly socially distance, the chairman of the Police Federation has said as pubs reopened in England for the first time since lockdown.
+John Apter, the chairman of the Police Federation, said so-called Super Saturday was a “predictably busy night” that confirmed alcohol and social distancing was “not a good combination”.

-John Apter said it was “crystal clear” revellers would not adhere to the one metre plus rule as restrictions were eased on Saturday.
+After patrolling on a night shift in Southampton, he said it became clear drunk revellers would or could not adhere to the one metre plus rule advised by the Government when mixing with people from other households.

-Professor Chris Whitty said the pandemic “is a long way from gone” and urged the public to follow social-distancing rules as pubs and restaurants reopened.
+His comments came after images from London’s Soho district showed packed streets into the early hours of Sunday.

-But images from London’s Soho showed packed streets into the early hours of Sunday.
+Health Secretary Matt Hancock said he believed that “very, very largely people have acted responsibly”.

 Advertising